AltropInc/alt/doc/script/ParametricTypes.md

 This defines a numeric array, a subtype of array, where the element type is re-constrained to any numeric type, where `numeric` is a subtype of `any`, a constraining type given in the base type `array`.

-A type paramether can also be bound to a type in a subtype.
+A type parameter can also be bound to a type in a subtype.
 In most cases, the given type for the binding is a concrete type, but can also be an abstract type.

 ```altscript
 type integer_array = array #(type element_type = int);